Monday, 24 February 2025

 • The meta description is not useful or relevant.
 For example, it is just a collection of keywords

-• The meta description does not match what your users are looking for, but other on the web page matches.
+• The meta description does not match what your users are looking for, but other content on the web page matches.

 Generally, google rewrites a meta description to help users understand why a certain page is relevant to them and what they searched for.
 The site owner can’t get Google to use the meta description they provide 100% of the time.